-Net cash used in operating activities of \$119.1 million and \$136.3 million for the years ended December 31, 2023 and 2022, respectively, consisted primarily of cash used to fund our operations related to the development of AOC 1001, AOC 1044, AOC 1020, and other potential programs.
-The decrease in cash used in our operations is primarily due to the cash received in connection with the BMS Collaboration Agreement (excluding the cash received for the sale of our stock), offset by increases in research and development costs as well as general and administrative expenses as described under "Results of Operations" above.
+Net cash used in operating activities of \$300.9 million and \$119.1 million for the years ended December 31, 2024 and 2023, respectively, consisted primarily of cash used to fund our operations related to the development of del-desiran, del-brax, del-zota, and other potential programs.
+The increase in cash used in our operations is primarily due to increases in research and development costs as well as general and administrative expenses as described under "Results of Operations" above.